Emirates One&Only Wolgan Valley, Wolgan Valley, New South Wales © Luxury Lodges of Australia

 Experiencing Australia's beach culture of sand, surf and sunshine is a must, and surfers from all over the world are drawn to the particular beauty of Byron Bay.
 Known for its beginner-friendly waves, crystal clear waters and abundance of marine life (including frequently spotted dolphins and turtles), if there’s anywhere to experience ocean life, it’s here.

 How to experience it: Book a surfing lesson with Soul Surf School or Let's Go Surfing where kids over seven can learn to ride the waves.
-If you’d rather explore beneath the surface, join a snorkelling tour with Byron Bay Dive Centre to meet Nemo’s turtle friends who have travelled via the East Australian Current or ‘EAC’ as referred to in Finding Nemo.
+If you’d rather explore beneath the surface, join a snorkelling tour with Byron Bay Dive Centre to meet fish and turtles.

 8. Witness the world’s best light show